bkatzung/kcsg-kartra-pages/readme.txt

 Kartra Live mode produces a "live Kartra page in an iframe" result similar to WordPress mode, but with a couple of differences:

-1. You paste the Kartra Embed code (or URL portion from it) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
+1. You paste the Kartra Embed code (or URL portion from it, or a Kartra tracking link URL) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
 2. When you select the Kartra Live option and click Apply, KKP saves a copy of SEO settings and Open Graph data from Kartra in WordPress.
 3. The custom page loader includes the SEO and Open Graph data previously fetched from Kartra and serves the second-stage page loader script directly from WordPress.
 4. The custom page loader uses your WordPress site icons instead of the Kartra site icons (so you won't need to associate your Kartra pages with a custom domain in order to get the site icon branding that's already on your WordPress domain).